 MEA 518 Adaptation to Climate Change investigates the technological, economic, communication, scientific and legal challenges inherent to adaptation to climate change.
 This course provides practical hands-on experience for professionals in developing adaptation strategies in climate sensitive sectors.
 Content draws heavily on case studies in international development, infrastructure, health, energy, and transportation sectors.
 MEA 518 is offered in the Spring semester.

 MEA 519 Barriers to Climate Change Literacy investigates the cognitive, affective and behavioral barriers to climate literacy and the ways in which effective communication strategies can be utilized to address these challenges.
 Critical analysis of key aspects of climate science, common misconceptions, mental models, cultural influences, and risk perceptions about climate change will be examined.
 The various approaches to creating effective climate messages that appropriately address a variety of publics will be discussed where students will develop products that incorporate these methods/practices.
 The course will feature relevant readings, classroom discussions, student-led presentations, and summative and formative course feedback though course assignments and exams.
-MEA 519 is offered in the Spring semester.
+MEA 519 is offered in the Fall semester.